wp-plugins/google-one/readme.txt

 == Changelog ==

+= V1.2.5 - 03.09.2015 =
+* NEW : Annotation setting is added.
+* Update : We updated all functionality for wordpress 4.3.

 = V1.2.4 - 23.07.2015 =
 * NEW : Ability to use the current site language for Google +1 button (Using Multilanguage by BestWebSoft).